ts756632/8_Week_SQL_Challenge/Digital Analysis.md

   GROUP BY user_id
   )sub;
 ````
 **Why I use these functions?**

- -  Use the COUNT and GROUP BY function to find out how many cookies each user has (inner query).
+ -  Use the COUNT and GROUP BY functions to find out how many cookies each user has (inner query).
  -  Use the AVG function to calculate average cookies each user has(outer query).
  -  Use the ROUND function to round the number to 3 decimal places.